Unsupported Browser Detected

 NOAA Fisheries New England/Mid-Atlantic Regional Activities

-NOAA Fisheries provides expertise and advice to regulators, developers, and stakeholders as we work toward a more diverse energy future.
-To ensure we are prepared, we have established an internal wind energy team.
-It’s their job to coordinate resources, participation, and communications on wind energy development issues among NOAA staff and our collaborators.
-To leverage our capacity for addressing wind energy development, we are working with partners including:
+NOAA Fisheries provides expertise and advice to regulators, developers, and stakeholders.
+To leverage our capacity for addressing wind energy development, we are working with partners including::

-We have initiated scientific work in several study areas that will help support decision making:
+We have initiated scientific work in several study areas that will help address the various impacts of development on NOAA trust resources:

 Biology and Ecology